John Dewey: Visits to China and Japan

 Dewey was, for those Chinese educators who had studied under him, the great apostle of philosophic liberalism and experimental methodology, the advocate of complete freedom of thought, and the man who, above all other teachers, equated education to the practical problems of civic cooperation and useful living.

 Dewey urged the Chinese to not import any Western educational model.
 He recommended to educators such as Tao Xingzhi, that they use pragmatism to devise their own model school system at the national level.
+He thought the Western tradition beholden to an assumption that philosophical knowing involves seeking ultimate, true reality above all else.
 However, the national government was weak, and the provinces largely controlled by warlords, so his suggestions were praised at the national level but not implemented.
 However, there were a few implementations locally.
 Dewey's ideas did have influence in Hong Kong, and in Taiwan after the nationalist government fled there.
 In most of China, Confucian scholars controlled the local educational system before 1949 and they simply ignored Dewey and Western ideas.
 In Marxist and Maoist China, Dewey's ideas were systematically denounced.

+His time in China helped to shape China–United States mutual perceptions.